googleapis/google-cloud-php/Spanner/MIGRATING.md

 // In V1, this used to return an instance of Google\Cloud\Core\LongRunning\LongRunningOperation.
 $lro = $instance->create($configuration);

-// In V2, this will return an instance of Google\Cloud\Core\LongRunning\LongRunningOperationManager.
+// In V2, this will return an instance of Google\Cloud\Core\LongRunning\OperationResponse.
 $lro = $instance->create($configuration);

 // Both the classes share the same functionality, so the following methods will work for both versions.